snarfed/granary/README.md

 Include the `shares=false` query parameter to omit shares, eg Twitter retweets, from the results.

-To use the REST API in an existing ActivityStreams client, you'll need to hard-code exceptions for the domains you want to use e.g. `facebook.com`, and redirect HTTP requests to the corresponding [endpoint above](#about).
+To use the REST API in an existing ActivityStreams/ActivityPub client, you'll need to hard-code exceptions for the domains you want to use e.g. `facebook.com`, and redirect HTTP requests to the corresponding [endpoint above](#about).

 Facebook and Instagram are disabled in the REST API entirely, sadly.